SusannaSansone/public-website-mockups/README.md

-## This folder contains static HTML/CSS mockups for the initial public CFDE website (due in December 2019).
+## This repo contains static HTML/CSS mockups for the initial public CFDE website (due in December 2019).
 ## All content is in draft form.
 To contribute to content, please use the [public-website-content repo](https://github.com/nih-cfde/public-website-content).

 ### Placeholder content was taken from the following sources: